edibotopic/edibotopic-website/content/notes/wiki.md

 tags = ["writing", "Knowledge management"]
 +++

-A platform for collaborating on writing that is characterised by its openness, speed of contribution, and heavy reliance on internal links.
+An online platform for collaborating on published information.
+It is characterised by its openness, speed/ease of contribution, and heavy internal cross-linking.

-For documentation, it's useful to distinguish between a wiki and a static site generator (SSG), like Sphinx.
+In the context of documentation, it's useful to distinguish between a wiki and a static site generator (SSG), like Sphinx.

-On its face, an SSG seems to have the same benefits: the source can be open on GitHub; pages can be cross-linked; an edit button can be added to pages for less technical users.
+On its face, an SSG seems to offer similar benefits if configured appropriately.
+Openness: the source can be available in a repository.
+Speed/ease: an edit button can be added for less technical users.
+Cross-linking: these can also be used heavily on conventional documentation sites.

-This comparison is usually shallow.
+A static docs site can be furnished with wiki-like affordances, while not fully replicating the wiki experience.
 When a user clicks "edit", they are typically taken to a second website (e.g., GitHub).
 They are then immediately presented with language that could be unfamiliar: